ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_3.x.rst

 #.
 Copy :file:`system/user/config/license.key` to :file:`system/user/config/license.key`

 .. note:: If you’ve moved your system directory, make sure to change both index.php and admin.php to point to the correct directory.
+And don't forget to update **all** :file:`admin.php` files if you're running your control panel from multiple Sites!

 3. Run The Update Wizard
 ------------------------